aplteam/MarkAPL/Styles.md

 ### "Print" style sheets

 In case something is not going to your liking the development tools all modern browsers come with are of great help.
-When it comes to printing however they are pretty useless: even Chrome, the only browser which offers a "Print Preview" does not allow you to invoke them on the print preview, at least not in a useful way.
+When it comes to printing however they are pretty useless: even Chrome, the only browser which offers a "Print Preview", does not allow you to invoke them on the print preview, at least not in a useful way.

 Having two different files for the CSS allows us to temporarily use the print style sheet for display purposes (screen) as shown here: